nelishahapuni/swift-masterlist/README.md

 - inheritance
 - properties of instance are mutable (can be modified)
 - dynamic method dispatch
-- required & convenient init
+- required & convenience init
-- use === to compare if ref/obj/address identitical
+- use === to compare if ref/obj/address identical

 Alloc on Heap:
-- Thead Unsafe: global mem space needed, not exclusive to any thread
+- Thread Unsafe: global mem space needed, not exclusive to any thread
 - mem size calc at run-time (mem leaks)
 - lifetime can't be predicted
 - slower alloc/dealloc: entire heap is recalc

 Use cases:
+- need to override methods
 - Obj-C interoperability
 - need shared mutable state (ex: App Delegate)
 - control identity/address
-- inheritene needed (alt. use Protocol Orient-Prog w/structs)
+- inheritance needed (alt. use Protocol Orient-Prog w/structs)

 ## Actor
 (Swift 5.5)
-- reference type, no inheritence
+- reference type, no inheritance
 - Thread Safe: no data races, all mutations are performed serially
 - best for mult-threaded envr